 Goals for a retro

-Document the project for learning, future goal-setting, and to educate new team members as part of a historical record, making it easy to answer“how did that one project back in 2017 go?”
+• Document the process/project for learning, future goal-setting, and to educate new team members as part of a historical record, making it easy to answer “how did that process go last time?” or “what were the results when we did that in 2022?”

-Walk away with takeaways and learnings that will influence the next project planning cycle
+• Walk away with takeaways and learnings that will influence the next time we do the process/project

 Retro timing

-It’s never too early to start a retro for a project or campaign.
+It’s never too early to start a retro.
 For instance, you may be a week into a project when you recognize an opportunity to streamline a process.
 That’s a great time to start jotting down notes and insights so we don’t forget them along the way.

 Retro expectations